federico-ganzer/DroneTracking/README.md

 - Python 3.x
 - NumPy
 - SciPy (for `optimize.least_squares`)
-- OpenCV (`cv2`) for Rodrigues conversions
+- OpenCV (`cv2`)
 - Matplotlib

 Install them with:

 pip install numpy scipy opencv-python matplotlib

-text

-This repository is intended as a compact, reproducible setup for experimenting with constrained BA in a controlled stereo setting and for quantitatively comparing it to a simple triangulation pipeline.
+This repository is intended as a compact, reproducible proof of concept, desined for experimenting with constrained BA in a simulated stereo setting.